Judith P. Fischer, OBJECT SIAMOIS III, 2024, PVC and air, 65 x 78 ¾ x 65 in. (165 x 200 x 165 cm). Photo: Jorit Aust/Bildrecht

 ABOUT THE EXHIBITION

 The Austrian Cultural Forum New York (ACFNY) proudly presents the exhibition “Judith P. Fischer and Uwe Hauenfels: Across Time.
 Form and Space.” which features sculptures and site-specific installations by Austrian multi-media artist Judith P. Fischer (b.
 1963) and the late Austrian sculptor Uwe Hauenfels (1967-2016).
+The exhibition highlights ACFNY’s commitment to regularly present a dialogue between two powerful artistic perspectives that bridges different approaches and interpretations within the same medium or genre.
+Within this context, it becomes evident that the works of Uwe Hauenfels and Judith P. Fischer harmonize particularly well in their mutual focus on nature and material.

 Based in Vienna, Judith P. Fischer focuses on dynamic processes of change and transformation by intricately exploring how line, shape, and texture can define our perception of space.
 Her oeuvre spans sculpture, drawing, site-specific installation, photography, and performance.
 This persistent interplay between two-dimensional and three-dimensional expressions reflects Fischer’s detailed engagement with her overarching subject: the relationship between nature and art within the cycle of life.